header logo

 1. Ryan Giggs (period 1987-2014)

-In 1987, the Welshman joined United as a schoolboy, beginning a journey that led to a record 963 appearances, including 13 Premier League titles, two Champions Leagues and four FA Cups.
-Giggs was offered his first professional contract on the day he turned 17, specifically 29 November 1990.
-Giggs made his debut at half-time replacing the injured Denis Irwin against Everton in March 1991.
+In 1987, the Welshman joined United as a schoolboy, beginning a journey that led to a record 963 appearances, including 13 Premier League titles, two UEFA Champions League titles, and four FA Cups.
+Giggs was offered his first professional contract on 29 November 1990, the day he turned 17.
+He made his debut at half-time, replacing the injured Denis Irwin against Everton in March 1991.
 United lost the match 2-0.

 Ryan Giggs – Best player on manchester united